 CHEESE: Swap out the suggested white cheddar cheese for your favorite alternative.
 Any cheese (or more cheese) is always tasty in this recipe.

-STEP 1: Take each slice of bread a use a knife to cut out the center part of the bread, leaving an outline around the bread crust.
+STEP 1: Take each of the bread slices and use a knife to cut out the center part of the bread, leaving an outline around the bread crust.
 Save the piece that you cut out for later use.

 PRO TIP: Use a cookie cutter to cut a fun shape (instead of a square) into your bread.
 Just be sure that the hole is large enough to add the omelet filling.